-The County also operates Arapahoe/Douglas Works!, a publicly-funded workforce center consistent with the federal Workforce Innovation and Opportunity Act (WIOA).
-With locations in Centennial, Aurora and Castle Rock, Arapahoe/Douglas Works! provides free services to both small and large businesses as well as job seekers to ensure Arapahoe and Douglas county's workforce and economy remain strong.
+The County also operates Arapahoe/Douglas Works!, a publicly-funded workforce center consistent with the federal Workforce Innovation and Opportunity Act (WIOA), Wagner-Peyser and various other state and federal grants.
+With locations in Centennial, Aurora and Castle Rock, Arapahoe/Douglas Works! provides free services to both small and large businesses as well as job seekers to ensure Arapahoe and Douglas counties' workforce and economy remain strong.
 Arapahoe County supports continuing a local delivery model to implement WIOA requirements, ensuring decisions can be made at the local level.